Career

 You also shouldn’t be subjected to more than 12 hours of work a day unless urgently required.

 The commitment period differs for each job.
 It can be as short as a week, to as long as 3 months.
-Whatever the period, it will be reflected in your contract so read carefully before signing on the dotted line and rest assured that you won’t be forced to commit any longer than what you’ve agreed to.
+Whatever the period, it will be reflected in your contract, so read carefully before signing on the dotted line to ensure you won’t be forced to commit any longer than what you’ve agreed to.
 Please check through the terms and conditions closely.

 Where can I apply for part-time jobs?